jemmy512/book-notes/linux/linux-mem.md

     3. After kswapd run

+        After kswapd is finished running, it will routinely clear the cache information related to memory compaction, triggering memory compaction;

         ```c
         void kswapd_try_to_sleep(pg_data_t *pgdat, int alloc_order, int reclaim_order,
             unsigned int highest_zoneidx) {

+            /* Return true if high watermarks have been met.
+             * Since we have freed the memory, now we should compact it to make
+             * allocation of the requested order possible. */
             if (prepare_kswapd_sleep(pgdat, reclaim_order, highest_zoneidx)) {
-                /* We have freed the memory, now we should compact it to make
-                 * allocation of the requested order possible. */
                 wakeup_kcompactd(pgdat, alloc_order, highest_zoneidx);
             }
         }